jsmoriss/jsm-show-user-meta/readme.txt

 == Description ==

-The JSM Show User Metadata plugin displays user profile meta keys and their unserialized values in a metabox at the bottom of the user profile editing page.
+The JSM Show User Metadata plugin displays user profile meta keys and unserialized values in a metabox at the bottom of the user profile editing page.

 There are no plugin settings - simply install and activate the plugin.